 The hottentot fig ice plant (Carpobrotus edulis) was introduced from South Africa to California as a ground stabilizing plant.
-The spreading roots and ground cover nature of ice plant helped halt erosion on California’s coastal dunes.
-However, the plant became so naturalized that it is now classified as a weed and requires careful management to prevent its taking over native plant habitats.
+The spreading roots and groundcover nature of ice plant helped halt erosion on California’s coastal dunes.
+However, the plant became so naturalized that it is now classified as a weed and requires careful management to prevent it from taking over native plant habitats.

 The hottentot fig flowers do not turn into any verifiable fruit and it’s not related to the fig tree, so the reason for the “fig” in the name is not clear.
 What is clear is that the plant grows so easily and well in its new region that growing hottentot fig in USDA plant hardiness zones 9 to 11 is such a snap that it bears some consideration when used in wild erosion control.

 Stem cutting is the fastest way to propagate this fast growing plant.
 Seeds are also available and you may start them indoors at least six weeks before the date of the last frost.
 Hottentot fig is a perennial plant in its chosen zones but also thrives as an annual in colder areas.
 The best temperature range for the succulent is between 40 and 100 degrees F. (4-38 C.), but some protection from the sun’s scorching rays may be required in higher temperature ranges.